nutrition

 Apples, especially with their skin, are known for their high pectin content.
 Pectin is a soluble fiber.
 When it hits your digestive tract, it forms a gel-like substance, which can really help soften stool and bulk it up.
 This, in turn, helps it move through your system more easily.
 While apple juice doesn’t have the same sorbitol punch as pear or prune, the pectin still provides a gentle, supportive push.
 For some, the mild sweetness and crispness of apple juice are far more palatable than anything else, making it a viable and delicious choice.

 I find that unsweetened, cloudy apple juice (the kind that looks like it actually came from an apple, not some clear, sugary syrup) works best.
 You can juice your own, of course!
 Granny Smiths or Fuji apples work wonders.
 Just wash them well, cut them into quarters, and juice ‘em.
 No need to core if your juicer is strong, but definitely remove any brown spots.
 It’s not as potent as pear juice for some folks, but it’s a very pleasant way to encourage regularity and keep things from getting too backed up in the first place.
-Think of it as maintenance, like oiling a squeaky gate before it gets totally stuck.
+Think of it as maintenance, like oiling a squeaky gate before it gets stuck.

 Kiwi Smoothies: The Real MVP for Fiber